cado-security/product-help/docs/cado/deploy/aws/performance-resiliency/aws-backups.md

 ---

-# How to backup and recover Cado in AWS
+# How to backup and recover / Forensic Acquisition and Investigation in AWS

-Cado backs up any imports to S3 which can then be re-imported later to a fresh instance.
+/ Forensic Acquisition and Investigation backs up any imports to S3 which can then be re-imported later to a fresh instance.
 This is the simplest method for backups.
 You will need to restore the data volume if you want to recover user settings such as user logins, and processed data.

 ## Backup and Recovery for self hosted deployments
-This section explains how to recover or migrate the Cado platform to a new instance.
+This section explains how to recover or migrate the platform to a new instance.

-If a Cado instance fails, you will need to recover and attach the data volume to a new instance.
+If a / Forensic Acquisition and Investigation instance fails, you will need to recover and attach the data volume to a new instance.
 The data volume contains previously imported data as well as user settings.

-You can also use this approach to migrate Cado to a new availability zone or region.
+You can also use this approach to migrate / Forensic Acquisition and Investigation to a new availability zone or region.

 ### Scheduling Automated Backups of the Data Volume
 Amazon EBS Snapshots are stored by AWS in Amazon S3, where it is stored redundantly in multiple Availability Zones.